 The turkey is generally the centrepiece—and the biggest cost—of a Thanksgiving meal.
 For example, using Metro’s flyer for Sept.
 29 to Oct.
 5, a frozen Butterball turkey costs $1.49/pound.
 Using Butterball’s handy turkey calculator, the recommended size for 10 guests is 20 pounds, which would cost $29.80.
 Then there’s all the trimmings: Stuffing, mashed potatoes, vegetables, alcohol, rolls, butter, and dessert.
 It’s likely to add up to $75 to $100, depending on the numbers of guests.

-You can find the best credit card for your personal monthly spending profile and compare cards side by side to find the right one for you.
+Using Ratehub.ca’s rewards calculator, you can input your personal monthly spending profile and compare cards side by side to find the right one for you.
 Here, we’ll assume a monthly spending budget of $1,400, with $250 spent on groceries, $300 on gas, $150 on restaurants, $300 on bills, $100 on travel, $100 on entertainment, $100 on drugstore purchases, and $100 on everything else.

 Another card is the Scotia Momentum Visa Infinite, which offers 4% cash back on the first $25,000 spent on groceries and gas per year (1% cash back per dollar thereafter).
 It also offers 2% cash back on the first $25,000 on drugstore purchases and recurring bills.
 You’ll earn 1% cash back on everything else.
-Yes, you can earn back a few dollars from those pesky wireless and utility bills, and anything bought in a drugstore: Prescriptions, cosmetics, food, etc. The card’s annual fee is $99, and is waived for new accounts opened before Oct.
-31. Using the points calculator and the same budget scenario as above, this card will earn you back $415.
+Yes, you can earn back a few dollars from those pesky wireless and utility bills, and anything bought in a drugstore: Prescriptions, cosmetics, food, etc. The card’s annual fee is $99.
+Using the points calculator and the same budget scenario as above, this card will earn you back $426.